henki-robotics/robotics_essentials_ros2/1-ros_2_introduction/README.md

 # Exercises 1 - ROS 2 introduction

-In the first set of the exercises, we will showcase a demo of running a simulated robot, and control it using ROS 2.
+In the first set of exercises, we will showcase a demo of running a simulated robot, and control it using ROS 2.
 You will also learn the very basics of ROS 2 topics and transforms.

 <!-- TOC -->